 Anterior Cingulate Cortex and Medial Prefrontal Cortex

-An experiment done by researchers at the University of Southern California provides an insight into brain activity on subjects who were induced to feel gratitude by receiving gifts.
+An experiment done by researchers at the University of Southern California provides an insight into the brain activity of subjects who were induced to feel gratitude by receiving gifts.

 Magnetic resonance imaging (MRI) showed increased activity in the anterior cingulate cortex and medial prefrontal cortex — the areas of the brain associated with moral and social cognition, reward, empathy, and value judgment.

 The hypothalamus sits in the part of your forebrain and is responsible for the fight or flight response as well as regulates the release of hormones that are responsible for functions like body temperature, emotional responses, appetite, and sleep.